-Incomplete Information – Missing, required or conditional information on a claim (e.g., no Unique Physician Identification Number (UPIN) / Provider Identification Number (PIN) or National Provider Identifier (NPI) when effective).
+Incomplete Information – Missing, required or conditional information on an invalid claim (e.g., no Unique Physician Identification Number (UPIN) / Provider Identification Number (PIN) or National Provider Identifier (NPI) when effective).

-Invalid Information – Complete required or conditional information on a claim that is illogical, or incorrect (e.g., incorrect UPIN/PIN or NPI when effective), or no longer in effect (e.g., an expired number).
+Invalid Information – Complete required or conditional information on an invalid claim that is illogical, or incorrect (e.g., incorrect UPIN/PIN or NPI when effective), or no longer in effect (e.g., an expired number).

-Required – Any data element that is needed in order to process a claim (e.g., Provider Name, Date of Service).
+Required – Any data element that is needed in order to process an invalid claim definition (e.g., Provider Name, Date of Service).

-Not Required – Any data element that is optional or is not needed by Medicare in order to process a claim (e.g., Patient’s Marital Status).
+Not Required – Any data element that is optional or is not needed by Medicare in order to process an invalid claim (e.g., Patient’s Marital Status).

-Conditional – Any data element that must be completed if other conditions exist (e.g., if there is insurance primary to Medicare, then the primary insurer’s group name and number must be entered on a claim or if the insured is different from the patient, then the insured’s name must be entered on a claim).
+Conditional – Any data element that must be completed if other conditions exist (e.g., if there is insurance primary to Medicare, then the primary insurer’s group name and number must be entered on an invalid claim or if the insured is different from the patient, then the insured’s name must be entered on an invalid claim).

-A claim returned as unprocessable for incomplete or invalid information does not meet the criteria to be considered as a claim, is not denied, and, as such, is not afforded appeal rights.
+An invalid claim returned as unprocessable for incomplete or invalid information does not meet the criteria to be considered as an invalid claim, is not denied, and, as such, is not afforded appeal rights.